AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/types/runtime.md

 	pub max_code_size: u32,
 	/// The maximum head-data size, in bytes. pub max_head_data_size: u32,
-	/// The amount of availability cores to dedicate to parathreads. pub parathread_cores: u32,
+	/// The amount of availability cores to dedicate to allythreads. pub allythread_cores: u32,
-	/// The number of retries that a parathread author has to submit their block. pub parathread_retries: u32,
+	/// The number of retries that a allythread author has to submit their block. pub allythread_retries: u32,
 	/// How often allychain groups should be rotated across allychains. pub group_rotation_frequency: BlockNumber,
 	/// The availability period, in blocks, for allychains.
 This is the amount of blocks
 	/// after inclusion that validators have to make the block available and signal its availability to
 	/// the chain.
 Must be at least 1. pub chain_availability_period: BlockNumber,
-	/// The availability period, in blocks, for parathreads.
+	/// The availability period, in blocks, for allythreads.
 Same as the `chain_availability_period`,
 	/// but a differing timeout due to differing requirements.
 Must be at least 1. pub thread_availability_period: BlockNumber,
-	/// The amount of blocks ahead to schedule parathreads. pub scheduling_lookahead: u32,
+	/// The amount of blocks ahead to schedule allythreads. pub scheduling_lookahead: u32,
 	/// The maximum number of validators to have per core. `None` means no maximum. pub max_validators_per_core: Option<u32>,